Observatory-Sciences/sextractor/README.md

 ## Statically-linked Windows build with OpenBLAS

-This is a fork of SExtractor containing CMake files to be able to compile a the program statically on Linux targeting Windows using OpenBLAS as a BLAS/LAPACK implementation.
-It is also possible to use the CMake files to build a statically linked version of SExtractor for Linux using OpenBLAS.
+This is a fork of SExtractor with modifications to compile the program statically on Linux targeting Windows using OpenBLAS as the BLAS/LAPACK implementation.
+It is also possible to build a statically linked version of SExtractor for Linux using OpenBLAS.

 Rather than using the original SExtractors autotools configuration, this respository has been set up with some CMake files to control the build process.
 This is all a bit janky so your mileage may vary.
-Both builds are known to work on Fedora 33 with:
+Both builds (targeting either Windows or Linux) are known to work on Fedora 33 with:

     ```
     > cmake --version